dhis2/notes/decisions/2019/11/11-tapps-meeting-remote-errors-etc.md

 - Collect the data at the instance level and iteratively add more features.
 "Send data to DHIS2 Core Team" can be a later feature.

-Next step is to schedule a meeting to set up a proposal to anchor the discussion across teams in a context.
+**Conclusion**: Austin and Jan-Gerke are to set up a proposal to anchor the discussion across teams in a context.

 ## Positioning engine and feature files